openplans/shareabouts/doc/README.md

     virtualenv env
     source env/bin/activate

-If you're only installing the web app, edit `requirements.txt` and delete everything below the header _Shareabouts API Dependencies_.
+If you're only installing the web app, edit `requirements.txt`:

+1. delete everything below the header _Shareabouts API Dependencies_
+2. add `ujson` to the list of packages (anywhere in the file is fine)

 Keep the full requirements.txt if you plan on running the API locally.

-Install the project requirements:
+To install the project requirements, run

     pip install -r requirements.txt